torvalds/linux/Documentation/misc-devices/oxsemi-tornado.rst

-By default the oversampling rate is set to 16 and the clock prescaler is set to 33.875, meaning that the frequency to be used as the reference for the usual 16-bit divisor is 115313.653, which is close enough to the frequency of 115200 used by the original 8250 for the same values to be used for the divisor to obtain the requested baud rates by software that is unaware of the extra clock controls available.
+By default the oversampling rate is set to 16 and the clock prescaler is set to 33.875, meaning that the frequency to be used as the reference for the usual 16-bit divisor is 115313.653, which is close eanalugh to the frequency of 115200 used by the original 8250 for the same values to be used for the divisor to obtain the requested baud rates by software that is unaware of the extra clock controls available.